jaealways/jaealways/README.md

 </br>
 To be a Data Scientist, ML engineer </br>

-Interested in Multi-modal Learning, ML Finance</br>
+Interested in NLP, ML Finance</br>